 Ravi is one of India's leading practitioners of law relating to national and state highways projects.
 He is also renowned for his work in the aviation, government affairs, and banking sectors.

-Ravi advises the National Highways Authority of India (NHAI) and state authorities on highways and related projects.
-He advises on international competitive bidding in Public Private Partnerships (PPP); He has a wealth of experience advising the Indian government on bid processes, and drafts and vets tender documents and contracts.
+Ravi advises NHAI and state authorities on highways and related projects.
+He advises on international competitive bidding in Public Private Partnerships (PPP).
+He has a wealth of experience advising the Indian government on bid processes, and drafts and vets tender documents and contracts.
 He is skilled in incorporating Special Purpose Vehicles and executing concession agreements and contracts for selected bidders.

 His expert knowledge comes from advising on a wide range of projects executed/funded in this way.
 They include the development of a free trade and warehousing zone, the creation of industrial training and skills development centres, the building of rail-related manufacturing facilities as well as ports terminals, IT parks and other urban transport projects.